-Note that even if employees perform all of their practical tasks to perfection, if they lack the personal attributes that you seek, you will not be satisfied with their overall performance.
+Note that even if your employees perform all of their practical tasks to perfection, you will not be satisfied with their overall performance if they lack the personal attributes that you seek.
 For instance, you may want your staff to be trustworthy, pleasant, professionally dressed, and articulate with good team playing skills.

 Even if HR has already relayed the job expectations to the employee, you should personally reinforce the expectations as well.
 This will allow you to create a dialogue with the employee and solicit feedback.
-Also, be sure to state any additional duties that the employee might be required to perform that are not listed in the job description.
+Also, state any additional duties that the employee might be required to perform but are not listed in the job description.

-After conveying your expectations to your new hires, ask them if they have any questions about their responsibilities or if they need additional resources that will help them better understand or perform their role.
+After conveying your expectations to your new hires, ask them if they have any questions about their responsibilities or if they need additional resources that will help them better understand their role.

-5. Provide each new hire with a copy of the company’s employee handbook.
+5. Provide each new hire with a copy of your employee handbook.

 The handbook should include general policies and procedures and standards of conduct that employees must follow.
-Have the employee sign for the handbook to show receipt, and reiterate the importance of reading it thoroughly.
+Have the employee sign for the handbook to show receipt, and reiterate the importance of thoroughly reading it.